 Note: This post may contain triggers for those who have been in abusive relationships or been through sexual assault.

-What is Financial Abuse?
-It’s when the person ‘in power’ – the abuser – controls their victim’s access to money, including:
+Financial abuse is when the person ‘in power’ – the abuser – controls their victim’s access to money, including:

 - controlling their spending